Acne is the most common skin condition. An estimated 80% of all people between 11 and 30 experiencing outbreaks of acne.1

 It’s an antimicrobial and immunomodulator.

-Ashwagandha in the ancient Ayurvedic text is known as the “Sattvic Kapha Rasayana”.
-The Charaka Samhita states that Ashwagandha reduces inflammation and tonifies muscle.
-23 It is anti-inflammatory (Shophhara) and indicated in inflammatory swelling (Granthi).24 Due to its rejuvenation (Rasayana) property, stronger and higher quality dhatus are formed which supports the channals (Srotas) and removes all types of blockages.25 The tissues (Dhatus) benefiting from its use are blood (Rakta), muscles (Mamsa), fat (Medas), bones (Asthi), bone marrow (Majja) and semen (Shukra).26
+It is anti-inflammatory and indicated in inflammatory swelling.24 Due to its rejuvenation property, stronger and higher quality body systems are formed which support the channels and removes all types of blockages.25 The body systems benefiting from its use are blood, muscles, fat, bones, bone marrow and reproductive.26

-According to the ancient Ayurvedic physician Sushruta the causative factors for Acne (yuvanapidaka) are the vitiation of vata, kapha and blood (Rakta).27 According to another classical text, the Sharangdhara Samhita, this disease is produced by the waste product (Mala) of semen (Sukra).28 Ashwagandha pacifies kapha and vata (Vata-kapha-hara) and also balances semen (Sukra dhatu) therefore reducing the formation of acne (Yuvanpidika) and effective in the treatment of acne.
+According to the ancient Ayurvedic physician Sushruta, the causative factors for acne are the vitiation of Vata, Kapha, and the blood.27 According to another classical text, it is produced by the waste product formed in the process of the creation of reproductive fluid.28

-Ashwagandha curbs all the causes of acne formation and prevents them from occurring.
+Ashwagandha curbs all causes of acne formation and prevents it from occurring.

 Ashwagandha should be taken internally and applied externally over the affected part for best results.